Hyaluronic Acid

 • Allergy including rashes, hives, itching, flushing and swelling of the face, tongue or throat, chest tightness and shortness of breath.
 If you experience any of these symptoms contact your doctor straight away.

-• Other side effects that have been observed include headache, muscle pain, nausea, sore throat and flu-like symptoms.
+• Other side effects may include headache, muscle pain, nausea, sore throat and flu-like symptoms.

 What other precautions are necessary?